r-lib/processx/README.md

 Portable tools to run system processes in the background, read their standard output and error, kill and restart them.

+`processx` can poll the standard output and error of a single process, or multiple processes, using the operating system's polling and waiting facilities, with a timeout.

 ---

   - [Features](#features)